aliviahossain/aliviahossain/README.md

 ### 👨‍🏫 I'm a Student, from Indore/Kolkata, India.

-- 🔭 I’m an open source contributor and project admin/mentor at Social Summer of Code (SSoC), GirlScript Summer of Code (GSSoC), and Hacktoberfest.
+- 🔭 I’m an open source contributor and project admin/mentor at Social Summer of Code (SSoC), GirlScript Summer of Code (GSSoC), Hacktoberfest, Social Winter of Code (SWoC).
 - 📫 How to reach me: aliviahossainofficial@gmail.com

 ---